He Says, She Says: A Biblical Tongue Meets Gender Politics

-JERUSALEM — Hebrew, with its roots in a biblical patriarchy and reinvented 3,000 years later to become the lingua franca of today’s Israel, has become the focus of efforts to make it more inclusive in the modern age.
+JERUSALEM — Hebrew, with its roots in a biblical patriarchy and reinvented 3,000 years later to become the lingua franca of today’s Israel, has become the focus of efforts to make it more gender neutral in the modern age.

 Hardly a sentence can be uttered in Hebrew without gender coming up; every object has an assigned gender — a table is masculine, and a door is feminine, for example — and the language lacks gender-neutral terms for people and groups of people.